Back

 (stats come from several sources: Digital & Social Marketing Conference London, Omnicore, Pew Research Center, Statista)

-Instagram was not the first online photography platform, but it was the first 100% mobile (even only on iPhones in the beginning).
+Instagram was not the first online photography platform, but it was the first 100% mobile (even only on Apple iPhone in the beginning).
 And in almost 10 years, it has become the giant we all know.

 I wrote about how I joined the platform when it launched in a previous post.
 And I saw first-hand how its development has reshaped Photography.
 These days, we are almost at a point where Photography = Instagram, hence why I talk about this “Instagram Box”.